Skip to main content

 Which arrondissements are most suited for commercial premises conversions in Paris?

 The 10th, 11th, 18th and 19th arrondissements have the highest concentration of convertible commercial premises.
-These neighborhoods, formerly artisanal and industrial, offer ground floors or mezzanines with 3 to 4 meter ceiling heights, ideal for creating lofts.
+These neighbourhoods, formerly artisanal and industrial, offer ground floors or mezzanines with 3 to 4 meter ceiling heights, ideal for creating lofts.